How to: Upload (Basic)

 Introduction

-If you haven’t read the Implementing C2C: Setting Up guide, give it a quick glance before moving on!
+If you haven't already, please review the Implementing C2C: Setting Up guide before proceeding.

-Step 1: Creating an asset
+Step 1: Creating an Asset

 Shell